lwitzani/homebridgeStatusWidget/README.md

 ![](images/widget_custom_blue_green_charts.jpg)
 - adaptToLightOrDarkMode toggles to react to light/dark mode automatically (only supports the purple and black modes)
 - fontColor sets all texts to your chosen color
-- chartColor controls which color the carts have
+- chartColor controls which color the charts have
 - you even can experiment with logoUrl and choose another logo to download from anywhere
 - you can also change the icons failIcon = ❌ and bulletPointIcon = 🔸 by providing any other emoji